eminmuradov10/Baby-Cry-Detection/README.md

 ## Conclusion

 This project demonstrates the feasibility of deploying ML models to resource-limited devices like microcontrollers.
 By using Edge Impulse and NXP's tools, a custom ML model can be deployed to embedded systems for various applications, such as sound detection, image classification and etc.

+## Tutorial Reference

+This project was developed following a similar project outlined in the technical tutorial [AN13065](https://www.nxp.com/docs/en/application-note/AN13065_Rev0.pdf) by NXP.
+The tutorial provided valuable insights and guidance from setup to deployment, which were instrumental in the development of this project.